Many debates have been had over what the biggest problem facing Blacks around the world is, and outside of unity the answer is clear.

-White Nations Are Collapsing.
+White Economies Are Collapsing.
 Are We Going To Go Down With Them?

 - Homes used to be the most valuable investment a person could make and represented the grand majority of personal wealth.
 However, with the recent collapse of the housing market, homeowners saw a 10 to 20 percent decrease in property values that wiped out the equity of homeowners or left them owing more on their mortgage than the house was worth

 - Despite efforts at health care reform, the American health care system is collapsing, hospitals are going under, and insurance premiums are going up, further robbing the American people of their hard-earned dollars